AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/integrations.md

 ---
-title: Implement Experience Cloud Integrations with Launch
+title: Implement Experience Cloud Integrations
 description: Learn how to validate the Audiences, A4T, and Customer Attributes integrations in your Adobe Experience Cloud implementation.
-This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
+This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
 seo-description:
-seo-title: Implement Experience Cloud Integrations with Launch
+seo-title: Implement Experience Cloud Integrations in Mobile Apps
 solution: Experience Cloud
 ---